 Our .NET SSH library, FlowSshNet, with example PowerShell scripts showing how to use the SSH library for file transfer and remote program execution from PowerShell.

 Graphical SFTP File Transfers

 Bitvise SSH Client incorporates one of the most advanced SFTP file transfer clients, supporting:

 - automatic resuming, text file awareness, recursive subdirectory transfers;

 - powerful, advanced transfer list management;

-- high speed - in the tens or hundreds of MB/s when connected to Bitvise SSH Server, network bandwidth and disk resources permitting;
+- high speed - in tens or hundreds of MB/s with Bitvise SSH Server, network and disk speed permitting;

 - fast responsiveness to user input even when in the middle of multiple file transfers.

 Bitvise SSH Client also incorporates an advanced, scriptable command-line SFTP client.